gastonstat/packyourcode/packyourcode.knit.md

 devtools::install_github("cointoss", username = "gastonstat")
 ```

-If a package is some subdirectory inside a github repository, you can also use `install_github()`.
-Pretend that the source `"cointoss"` is in the folder `pkg`, inside my github repository `repo`.
+If a package is in some subdirectory inside a github repository, you can also use `install_github()`.
+Pretend that the source package is in the folder `"cointoss"`, inside my github repository `repo`.
 A user sould be able to install the package running the following command:

 ```
-devtools::install_github("cointoss", username = "gastonstat", subdir = "pkg")
+devtools::install_github("repo", username = "gastonstat", subdir = "cointoss")
 ```

-A few things to keep in ming about `install_github()`:
+A few things to keep in mind about `install_github()`:

 - `devtools::install_github()` allows you to install a remote package.
 - it downloads a source package, builds it and then installs it.